microsoft/fluentui/packages/office-ui-fabric-react/src/components/Coachmark/docs/CoachmarkOverview.md

 Coach marks (code name: Coachmark) are used to draw a person’s attention to parts of the UI and increase engagement with those elements.

-They should be contextual whenever possible or related to something that will make existing user flows more efficient.
+A teaching bubble appears on hover or selection of the coach mark.